 Board Certified, New York City Based, Osteopath Specializing in Spine, Pain and Sports Medicine

-Shoulder injuries occur in several different ways.
+Shoulder injuries may occur in several different ways.
 Shoulder pain may come from inside the shoulder joint or from any of any one of the surrounding muscles, ligaments or tendons.
 Injuries to the shoulder can be caused from an acute or repetitive trauma, poor biomechanics, or inflammation.
-Many causes of shoulder pain fall into the following categories:
+Many causes of shoulder pain can fall into the following categories:

 - Tendon inflammation (bursitis or tendinitis) or tendon tear

 - Fracture (broken bone)

 Shoulder Tear Symptoms